ranjini-rao/Java-Jive-Junction/README.md

 Add details

 ### Coffee import/export per country
-This visualization shows 2 different typoe of analysis for countries selected, 1st one is import analysis, and 2nd one is export analysis.
+This visualization shows 2 different types of analysis for countries selected, 1st one is import analysis, and 2nd one is export analysis.
 * Import visualization shows per country Coffee Import over years.
 A user can select country from the drop down and it will show the import volumn over years from 1990 till 2019 in a line graph, like a time series data.
 By this we can understand how the import pattern changed for the specific country.
 * Export visualization also provides Coffee Export over years.
 Similar to import data, user can select the export country, and the line chart time series data will show how the pattern for export changed for the country selected.
 By this we can understad how the export pattern changed for the country over years.